replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 This will run in the foreground, and you wont see any output.
 At this point, Kubernetes and the Admin Console are running inside the air gapped server, but the application isn't deployed yet.
 To complete the installation, visit http://localhost:8800 in your browser.

-Click "**Continute and Setup**" in the browser to continue to the secure Admin Console.
+Click "**Continue and Setup**" in the browser to continue to the secure Admin Console.

 ![kots-tls-wanring](img/kots-tls-warning.png)